 How to set up breakout rooms in Zoom

 Up to 50 separate breakout rooms can be created, and the host can pre-assign attendees to specific rooms.
 A total of 200 participants can join between all the rooms, and each room will function like a stand-alone Zoom meeting.
-Cloud recording, however is limited to the main room.
-Like some of the more advance Zoom features, your organization will need to be a subscriber to a paid plan to have this feature.
+Cloud recording, however, is limited to the main room.
+Like some of the more advanced Zoom features, your organization will need to be a subscriber to a paid plan to have this feature.

-Step 1: Sign into the Zoom web portal.
+Step 1: Sign in to the Zoom web portal.

 Step 2: Click on Settings.